Bagel03/BagelECS/docs/docs/reference/Multithreading.md

     ```ts title="main.ts"
     const world = new World(100);

-    world.addRemoteSystem("./system.ts");
+    world.addRemoteSystem("./system.js");
     ```

     :::caution
     Make sure that the server you are using can give bagelecs a full path to your system file.
-This is the source of almost all issues with starting a remote system, as in many environments bagelecs will look for `./system.ts` inside of `node_modules/bagelecs`, which will of course fail.
+This is the source of almost all issues with starting a remote system, as in many environments bagelecs will look for `./system.js` inside of `node_modules/bagelecs`, which will of course fail.
+Also note the `.js` extension, as that is what will be imported at runtime, even if it doesn't exist at compile time.
     :::
     You should see a message in the console verifying that your system is working.